sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

 [^690]: "While there is no action in puruṣa per se by the fact of reflection in buddhi, puruṣa is considered to be both the agent and instrument."

-between the agent and the instrument and the object there is no single partless substance which in the same moment is the agent and the object; therefore those “[trayamapye. puruṣaḥ](http://॑# "'There is no new explanation and the bhāṣya is repeated verbatim.")”(are the wise men who have) realised (puruṣa).
+between the agent and the instrument and the object there is no single partless substance which in the same moment is the agent and the object; therefore those “trayamapye. puruṣaḥ[^864]”(are the wise men who have) realised (puruṣa).
 By implication it means that they (the wise) have known (puruṣa[^691]).

 [^691]: "It is not correct to describe that state as knowing puruṣa because it is a oneness that is mentioned."

+[^864]: "'There is no new explanation and the bhāṣya is repeated verbatim."

 ** कुतश्च—**